StephenJayYoung/FourSquare-Lunchfinder/ROADMAP.md

 ## Post Lunch 1-2

-1. get one restaurant name to appear on webpage
+1. get one restaurant name to appear on webpage X
-1. come back to this spot
-1. extract one photo from json object
+1. extract one photo from json object X
-1. make it show
+1. make it show X
-1. change photo flag to 1
+1. change photo flag to 1 X
+1. figure out how to make it show one thing in our area (get this done today)
+1. confirm that things it shows us are near us (we can use a predetermined location- PCS?)
+1. it should show us more than just one of the spots near us

 ## General Reminders